-In Lisp, unlike most programming languages, programs are represented primarily as Lisp objects and only secondarily as text.
-The Lisp objects used for variables are symbols: the symbol name is the variable name, and the variable’s value is stored in the symbol’s value cell8.
+A variable is a name used in a program to stand for a value.
+In Lisp, each variable is represented by a Lisp symbol (see Symbols).
+The variable name is simply the symbol’s name, and the variable’s value is stored in the symbol’s value cell8.
 See Symbol Components.
 In Emacs Lisp, the use of a symbol as a variable is independent of its use as a function name.

-See Symbol Components.
+As previously noted in this manual, a Lisp program is represented primarily by Lisp objects, and only secondarily as text.
 The textual form of a Lisp program is given by the read syntax of the Lisp objects that constitute the program.
-Hence, a variable in a textual Lisp program is written using the read syntax for the symbol representing the variable.
+Hence, the textual form of a variable in a Lisp program is written using the read syntax for the symbol representing the variable.